13 Troubles of Terrible Teams and the Antidote

 - Conflict-Contrary to popular opinion conflict is good.
 It brings creative thought and avoids group think.
 Constructive confrontation is needed to deal with heated points of view or difficult personalities.

 - Callous communication-Teams need to over communicate and practice respectful communication.
 Often team communication mimics the political combatants in the latest election.

-- Trivial training-Since most people lack team skills they need specific training related to roles, expectations, facilitation methods, communication, problem-solving methods, conflict resolution, and planning approaches.
-A thirty minute PowerPoint presentation isn’t enough.
+- Trivial training-Since most people lack team skills, they need specific training related to roles, expectations, facilitation methods, communication, problem-solving methods, conflict resolution, and planning approaches.
+A thirty-minute PowerPoint presentation is not enough.

 - Ridiculous Resources-The mantra in many organizations is: “Take us to the moon, but you have no budget.”
 Consequently, many teams are set up to fail.
 The team leader and members need to be bold in asking for what they want.
 Otherwise, they will over promise and not deliver.

 - Plastic purpose-A department is not a team.
 A task force is not a team.
 A division is not a team.
-Senior executives aren’t a team.
+Senior executives are not a team.
 One study showed that only 10% of senior leaders knew one another.
 All of these are groups of people fulfilling their job functions, not teams.
-Companies often say, Together Everyone Achieves M This doesn’t happen through platitudes and speeches.
+Companies often say, Together Everyone Achieves M This does not happen through platitudes and speeches.
 High performing teams are created by how people work together not by organizational names.

 The Antidote to Team Troubles